paulog/basho_docs/source/riak/tutorials/little/concepts.md

 "Zimbabwe":    "Harare"
 ```

 There is a bit of overhead the parition approach.
 Some service must keep track of what range of values live on which node.
-A requesting application must know that a request for Spain will be routed to Node B, since Node A will have no matching result.
+A requesting application must know that the key `Spain` will be routed to Node B, not Node A.

 There's also another downside.
 Unlike replication, simple partitioning of data actually *decreases* uptime.
 If one node goes down, that entire partition of data is unavailable.
 This is why Riak combines both replication and partitioning.

 <!-- (diagram the various server setups) -->
+[IMAGE]

 ### Replication+Partitions